Pauli-Group/LambBedrockAuthenticationCLI/ReadMe.md

  - Messages can also be verified using the web interface at https://app.anchorwallet.ca/verify

 ## Notice On Tokens
-Don't sent tokens to your LambBedrock account.
+Don't send tokens to your LambBedrock account.
 The account is not a wallet and you will not be able to recover funds sent to it.

 ## Notice On Key Count
 - Don't run out of keys.
 You can always find your current key count by calling `liveKeyCount` on your account